-The Most Popular Exterior Paint Colors for 2023—And 5 Designers’ Favorite Shades
+The Most Popular Exterior House Color in 2023—And 5 Designers’ Favorite Shades

 Seven ideas that look right in every light.

 Updated May 30, 2023 6:13 PM